-Especially when you start intermittent fasting, it is crucial to drink a lot of water.
-Otherwise, the fluid loss caused by glycogen depletion will inevitably lead to headaches and other symptoms of keto flu.
+Especially when you start intermittent fasting, drinking a lot of water is crucial.
+Otherwise, the fluid loss caused by glycogen depletion will inevitably lead to headaches and other keto-flu symptoms.

 Also, drinking is the best cure for cravings.
-One of the most common beginner mistakes in intermittent fasting is mistaking thirst for hunger.
+One of the most common beginner mistakes in intermittent fasting is confusing thirst with hunger.

 Instead of reaching for water or tea, we go for a snack since solid foods also keep us hydrated.

 When we forgo habitual snacks, we don’t automatically replenish the fluids they had previously given us.

 As a result, we think we feel hungry.
 Accordingly, with 16/8 intermittent fasting, especially as a beginner, you often don’t have food cravings but thirst.